Truncated many-body dynamics of interacting bosons: A variational principle with error monitoring: Control of truncated many-body evolution

 \subsection{Evaluating the error of truncated many-body evolution}

-An instantaneous error is expressed by Eq.\,(\ref{instantaneous error 0}).
-Minimizing this error with a state change under the truncation Eq.\,(\ref{TD truncated many-body state}) gives us the appropriate truncated many-body evolution.
-This offers, as a major benefit of the present approach, a quantitative value, the error, which indicates how accurately the truncated evolution describes the exact one.
+The instantaneous error is expressed by Eq.\,(\ref{instantaneous error 0}).
+Minimizing this error with a state change under the truncation Eq.\,(\ref{TD truncated many-body state}) gives us the appropriate many-body evolution.
+This offers, as a major benefit of the present approach, a definite value of the error, which indicates how accurately the truncated evolution describes the exact one.